 Lucy has always been a keen runner and running with WRR means she can socialise and do her hobby at the same time.
 She particularly appreciates the Tuesday evening effort sessions which are hard, but much harder without the comradeship of fellow runners.
 Lucy says she is delighted to have the honour of being Ladies’ Captain and their race organiser.

-Steve joined the Club in 1988, and completed his first marathon, The Snowdon, in October of that year.
-He has since gone on to compete over every distance for the club, although a lot of those races are now in the dim and distant past!
+I joined the Club in 1988, and completed my first marathon, The Snowdon, in October of that year.
+I went on to compete over every distance for the Club, although a lot of those races are now in the very dim and distant past!

-Steve has been Club Chairman on two occasions, Club secretary, and a member of the Club Committee, for most of his years with the Club.
-He inaugurated the modern Cotswold Classic 10 Mile Road Race, in 1996, and was its Race Director for many years.
-He still contributes as part of the CC SubCommittee.
-Steve has managed the teams for the annual Ridgeway Relay for 3 years now, and gets himself involved in all aspects of Club Social Life.
+I have been Club Chairman on two occasions, Club secretary, and a member of the Club Committee, for most of my years with the Club.
+I inaugurated the modern Cotswold Classic 10 Mile Road Race, in 1996, and was its Race Director for many years.
+I still contribute as part of the CC Sub-Committee.
+I have managed the teams for the annual Ridgeway Relay for 4 years now, and I manage to get myself involved in most aspects of Club Social Life.

 I have been running for about 40 years.
 I still enjoy it very much but am a lot slower than I was.
 I have been a member of the club since I retired in 2014 and joined the committee in 2015.
 My responsibility is to get the club results into the local paper and liaising with the press to publish club activities.